east-sussex-county-council/Escc.Data.Xml/README.md

 You can also pass in the XML namespace of the data object, if that is different to the namespace of the web service.

 The `IProxyObjectConverter` interface allows you to replace `WebServiceProxyConverter` with another implementation.

-## NuGet package

-The NuGet project in this solution uses [NuBuild](https://github.com/bspell1/NuBuild) to create the NuGet package, and we [reference our private feed using a nuget.config file](http://blog.davidebbo.com/2014/01/the-right-way-to-restore-nuget-packages.html).